Belgium Real Estate Market Analysis 2022

-Belgium’s budget deficit soared to a record 9.4% of GDP in 2020, far higher than its pre-pandemic shortfall of just 1.9% of GDP in 2019, amidst a surge in public spending, coupled with a decline in revenues.
-The deficit is projected to gradually fall to 7.6% of GDP this year and to 4.9% in 2022, according to the European Commission.
+Belgium’s budget deficit was equivalent to about 5.5% of GDP in 2021, an improvement from a record 9% shortfall seen in 2020 but still far higher than its pre-pandemic deficit of just 2% of GDP in 2019.
+The deficit is projected to gradually fall to 5% of GDP this year and to 4.4% of GDP in 2023, according to the European Commission.